nishantvarma/resources/README.md

 A curated list of resources for computer science, mathematics, physics enthusiasts.
+See Goodreads [shelf](https://www.goodreads.com/review/list/72807383-nishant-varma).
 See [tree](tree.txt) for a more comprehensive list.

 ### Learning Technique